MarcosNasc/DataAccess-ADO.NET/README.md

 ## :dart: About

-Aplicação Console com operações de CRUD utilizando SQL SERVER e ADO.NET
+Console application with CRUD operations using SQL SERVER and ADO.NET

 ## :sparkles: Features